bradygaster/aspnetcore-app-workshop/docs/X. Use Blazor to Optimize the Front End.md

 In this session, you'll rework part of the **FrontEnd** web application to use a Blazor component to fetch and display conference session information.

 The **Agenda** page for the web application enables the user to switch between the different days of the conference, and display the sessions for that day.
 When the user clicks a link for the specified day, the web application sends an HTTP GET request to the **BackEnd** web API service to fetch the data.
 The data is passed back in JSON format.
-The size of the payload can be significant, and can take a noticeable time.
+The size of the payload might be significant, and can take a noticeable time.

 Blazor uses SignalR for transmitting data between the web server and the client.
-SignalR can be far more efficient for many types of application, especially those that require real-time or near real-time responses.
-SignalR uses a more compact payload format, and can push data directly to a client rather than waiting for a client to send a request.
+SignalR can be far more efficient for many types of application, especially those that require real-time, or near real-time responses.
+SignalR uses a more compact payload format, and can push data directly to a client rather than waiting for a request.

-To enable you to focus on Blazor functionality, this exercise uses a simplied version of the **ConferencePlanner** application.
+So you can focus on Blazor functionality, this exercise uses a simplified version of the **ConferencePlanner** application.
 This version doesn't include user authentication or support administrative tasks.

 ## Create the **SessionsListComponent** Blazor component